2025-environmental-bioinformatics/Lab-Unix/README.md

 ```

 >🧩 Challenge
-Try these commands:
+>Try these commands:
-- From inside unix-folders-master/measurements/, open lipids.dat using a relative path.
+>- From inside unix-folders-master/measurements/, open lipids.dat using a relative path.
-- From anywhere on the system, print the contents of truth using an absolute path.
+>- From anywhere on the system, print the contents of truth using an absolute path.